bdelphin/dotfiles/README.md

 If you intend to use it, lets say, on a Debian system, you should replace all pacman related stuff with apt-get commands.
 Maybe I'll make it work for Debian based systems some day.

-## Daily use / Tweak it ! / Update script (coming soon)
+## Daily use / Tweak it ! / Update script

-You can directly edit dotfiles in their respective locations if you don't intend to use my scrips anymore.
+You can directly edit dotfiles in their respective locations if you don't intend to use my scripts anymore.

 That being said, for editing config files and tweaking your system, I recommend that you edit files directly in the repo dotfiles directory.
 This will allow you to continue using my scripts for updating your config files, and deploying them on other machines.